 - Any group of

-s entirely inside gets turned into'X'
+'O's entirely inside gets turned into'X'.- Any group of

 The Easy Idea